Falc0n2k/socialmedia-slack-command/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Then install this script (`slackintegrator.php`) script into the same directory as the cloned maknz package.
+Install the `slackintegrator.php` script into the same directory as the cloned maknz package.

 ### Next Steps